persapiens/Course/TechTalks.md

 # Tech Talks

-For students in CSC591-004, you will be required to present a short talk and demo (15 minutes) about a DevOps related tool.
-Students will also need to be able to answer questions about the tool (5-7 minutes of discussion).
+For students in CSC591, you will be required to present a short talk and demo (10 minutes) about a DevOps related tool.
+Students will also need to be able to answer questions about the tool (5 minutes of discussion).

+You will also turn in a repo containing a report and resources related to the tool.

-**You will get in groups of 3**
+**You will get in groups of 4**

+You do not have to be in same groups as your project.
+There is no relation.

-The following criteria will be used in evaluating your talk (each worth 10 points):
+The following criteria will be used in evaluating your talk (each worth 5 points):

 * summarize the main purpose of the tool?
 * relate the tool to previously presented articles?